-You can always ask them if there’s anything they need (although it can be tough to ask for help, so try to be patient if they sometimes get annoyed).
+You can always ask them if there’s anything they need.
+Sometimes it’s helpful to suggest specific ways you could help, like sharing notes from lessons at school or helping with shopping and cooking.
+They might not always want or need the help and it can be tough to ask for help, so try to be patient if they sometimes get frustrated or annoyed.

 Familiar faces can make a big difference, so try to visit your friend at home or in hospital, unless they’re having to isolate as part of their treatment.
 And when you’re there, just do the stuff you normally do together.
 Don’t visit if you’re ill or have an infection though, because your friend’s immune system might not be strong and they’re likely to catch an infection more easily than usual.

 If you’re feeling up to it emotionally it can help to ask your friend how they’re feeling or ask if there’s anything in particular they would like to talk about.
 They might want to chat but not want to start the conversation.